BioinformaticsDataPracticum2025/open-chromatin-analysis/setup/SCRIPTS.md

 # Scripts Documentation

 This document provides detailed usage information for the scripts.
+Steps 1 and 4 are not included.
+Step 1 entails manual inspection of QC reports, while Step 4 is done using the [GREAT web tool](http://great.stanford.edu/public/html/).

 ---

+# Step 2: map OCRs from the same tissues across species
 ## submit_hal.sh
 Runs [halLiftover and HALPER](https://github.com/pfenninglab/halLiftover-postprocessing?tab=readme-ov-file#example-run-of-halper) on the input files.